c2-tlhah/EDA-qt-Application/README.md

 # pyqt-dataset-EDA-helper
 Using PyQt GUI to show performing Exploratory Data Analysis (EDA) on the CSV dataset used for binary or softmax text classification

-I created [this Kaggle notebook](https://www.kaggle.com/code/yaaangzhou/pg-s3-e26-eda-modeling/notebook) with reference to it.
+I created this based on [this Kaggle notebook](https://www.kaggle.com/code/yaaangzhou/pg-s3-e26-eda-modeling/notebook).
 Not all the graphs(or charts) were referenced.

 # Requirements
 * PyQt5>=5.14